FarmDyn/documentation/docs/template/fertilization_ordinance.md

 ```

-## Binding fertilizer planning
+## Binding fertiliser planning

-Under the Fertilization Ordinance 2017, farms have to do an obligatory fertilizer planning based on the expected yields.
+Under the Fertilisation Ordinance 2017, farms have to do an obligatory fertiliser planning based on the expected yields.
 The derived nutrient need with regard to nitrogen must not be exceeded.
 This allows to calculate a nitrogen
 quota which farms have to meet.
-The fertilizer quota is always calculated, if the Fertilization Ordinance is switched on.
+The fertiliser quota is always calculated, if the Fertilisation Ordinance is switched on.
-However, it only becomes binding for fertilizer application under the Fertilization Ordinance 2017.
+However, it only becomes binding for fertiliser application under the Fertilisation Ordinance 2017.

 The nutrient input is summarized in the equation *FertQuotaInput_*.
-Nutrients from chemical fertilizer, manure and mineralization
+Nutrients from chemical fertiliser, manure and mineralization
 from the soil are taken into account.
-Manure N is accounted with mineral fertilizer equivalents defined by the Ordinace.
+Manure N is accounted with mineral fertiliser equivalents defined by the Ordinace.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /FertQuotaInput_.*?\.\./ /;/)
 ```GAMS